RoXw/LTFS_FinHack2/README.md

 To run the code:
 * update the location of train and test files in config.py
-* name the submission file appropriately
+* update the location to store the submission file

 Install all the requirments using ```pip install -r requirements.txt``` To run the main file ``` python main.py ```